vmware-tanzu-learning/shipkin-course/units/using-shipkin/labs/index.md

 instructorNotes: |
   ## Why use Shipkin

   Shipkin makes building courses easy and fun.
-It has some great features:
+  It has the following great features.

   - Multiple courses per repo.
   - Units can be shared across courses.